 Adaptive Music Program

-CMSS’ Adaptive Music Program (AMP) connects music education and special education to improve students’ lives, impacting their social/emotional, academic, and artistic development.
-CMSS believes that all learners deserve to be welcomed into the essential human experiences of making music and connecting with others through music, and that music instruction is an ideal medium for affirming all aspects of a student’s identity.
+CMSS’ Adaptive Music Program (AMP) was founded in 2016 to meet the needs of disabled students with high support needs in the Springfield community.
+Focused on total inclusivity and identity affirmation, AMP’s mission is to ensure that all learners are welcomed into the essential human experiences of making music and connecting with others through music.
+AMP uses the principles and methods of accessible and adaptive education to improve students’ lives and support their social, academic and artistic development.
 AMP staff engage in ongoing professional development on opens in a new windowneurodivergence affirmation and opens in a new windowculturally responsive music pedagogyopens PDF file .

-For more information, contact Jessica Corwin, Adaptive Music Program Director: jcorwin@communitymusicschool.comcreate new email
+For more information, contact Hannah Berube, Adaptive Music Program Director: hberube@communitymusicschool.comcreate new email

 In a 2024 survey of Springfield Public Schools classroom staff, respondents agreed with these statements as follows: